41 Squadron Airborne

-The 41 Squadron Airborne is a special operations force of the Bangladesh Air Force.
-This commando unit was formed to protect the country's air bases, aircraft and other air force installations and assets.
+The 41 Squadron Airborne is a special operations force of the Bangladesh Air Force based in Rajendrapur.
+This commando unit was formed to protect the country's air bases, aircraft, and other air force installations and assets.
 The members of this unit are trained by Para Commando Brigade (Bangladesh).
+They specialize in air assaults, paratrooper missions, and special aviation operations.